 Winter Solstice has captivated people for millennia and celebrations have spanned ages and religions.
 Here is a fun list of ideas and traditions for celebrating the Winter Solstice with your children.

-The Winter Solstice is an astronomical event and what better way to celebrate than to go outside.
-If the Winter Solstice falls on a weekday a big hike might be out of the question, but a stroll around your neighborhood or local park is definitely doable.
+The Winter Solstice is an astronomical event so what better way to celebrate than to go outside.
+If the Winter Solstice falls on a weekday take a quick a stroll around your neighborhood or visit local park after school.
 If it’s dark bring a flashlight or headlamp and make it into a special nighttime adventure.

-2. Read a picture book about the Winter Solstice.
+3. Read a picture book about the winter solstice.

 Winter Solstice is a wonderful opportunity grab a book and cozy up under the blankets for some read-aloud time.
-Below is a list of Winter Solstice themed picture books to enjoy with your child.
+Check out my new list of winter solstice picture books for kids!